-By Keith Bateman
+By Keith Bateman and Heidi Jones

 So, in summary, don’t worry about engaging the core muscles.
 Simply concentrate on a balanced, near-vertical landing and the core muscles will activate without you trying.
 It’s just one thing less to worry about.